LeeHowes/CPP/paper_framework_sources/p1897_initial_executor_algorithms_for_cpp23.md

 ## execution::handle_error

 ### Overview
-`handle_error` is a sender adapter that takes a `sender` and an invocable and returns a `sender` that, on error propagation, keeps the error result of the incoming sender alive for the duration of the algorithm returned by the invocable and makes that value available to the invocable.
+`handle_error` is a sender adapter that takes a `sender` and an invocable and returns a `sender` that, on error propagation, keeps the error result of the incoming sender alive for the duration of the `sender` returned by the invocable and makes that value available to the invocable.

 Signature: